dima-starosud/Dynamic/README.md

 Here is successful attempt to implement reasonable type representation.
 Meanwhile new approach to mimic Haskell's type classes and do even more was developed.

-Please see examples of usage in Test.agda.
+Please see examples of usage in Test.agda and Example.agda.

 ### Decidable TypeRep